Pancakeddd/wot-2-cpp/README.md

-# wot-2-cpp
+# wotscript-general-transpiler
-A transpiler from the best language ever to C++ (fuck you dayyan Rust is better than C++, your lucky I don't smite thee InFiDeL)
+A general transpiler for **The best language ever** into multiple languages.